dials/dials/doc/sphinx/documentation/tutorials/dials_for_ed.rst

 We can make use of the dxtbx runtime plug-in system to pick the format class up automatically by saving it in a special directory, ``$HOME/.dxtbx/`` (for POSIX-compliant systems).
-For example (may require installation of curl):
+The program ``dxtbx.install_format`` takes care of that for us:

 .. code-block:: bash

-  if [ ! -f ~/.dxtbx/FormatCBFMiniTimepix.py ]; then
-    mkdir -p ~/.dxtbx
-    curl -o ~/.dxtbx/FormatCBFMiniTimepix.py https://raw.githubusercontent.com/dials/dxtbx_ED_formats/master/FormatCBFMiniTimepix.py
-  fi
+  dxtbx.install_format -u https://raw.githubusercontent.com/dials/dxtbx_ED_formats/master/FormatCBFMiniTimepix.py

-With the format class in place, we can look at images using :doc:`dials.image_viewer<../programs/dials_image_viewer>` and import them to create a ``datablock.expt``.
+With the format class in place, we can look at images using :doc:`dials.image_viewer<../programs/dials_image_viewer>` and import them to create the file ``imported.expt``.
 However, for reasons outlined in the paper, the files have incomplete metadata.
 For successful processing, various aspects of the experimental geometry must be described during import so they override the dummy values supplied by the format class.